Your business is missing out on the SEO benefits of structured data.

 - Google, Bing, Yahoo, and Yandex jointly developed the standardized vocabulary that markup uses

-Markup combats a prevalent structured data problem in which search engines, webmasters, and other platforms all use their own word bodies and duplicate classes in their code.
+Markup combats a prevalent structured data problem in which search engines, web admins, and other platforms all use their word bodies and duplicate classes in their code.
 With a standard vocabulary, everyone uses the same error-resistant formatting.

 Will Markup Improve Your SERPs?

-There is no direct evidence providing that microdata raises organic search result rankings.
+There is no direct evidence providing that microdata raises organic Google search result rankings.

-However, using rich snippets does improve SERP visibility, and that visibility translates to a higher click-through rate.
+However, using rich snippets improves SERP visibility, which translates to a higher click-through rate.
 After all, fewer than one-third of search results use schema-validated rich snippets.

 Few things in SEO can gain you a quick advantage like this can.